kedro-org/kedro/docs/source/extend_kedro/plugins.md

 ## Community-developed plugins

-See the full list of plugins using the GitHub repository [awesome-kedro](https://github.com/kedro-org/awesome-kedro?tab=readme-ov-file#kedro-plugins).
+There are many community-developed plugins available and a comprehensive list of plugins is published on the [`awesome-kedro`](https://github.com/kedro-org/awesome-kedro?tab=readme-ov-file#kedro-plugins) GitHub repository.
+The list below is a small snapshot of some of those under active maintenance.

 ```{note}